 *** A note to those who doubt the powerful influence of early childhood.

 In my practice, I have encountered many people who express skepticism about the damaging effects of negative early childhood experiences.
-If you are skeptical, have a look at this 6 minute video produced by Harvard University.
-Alternatively, to see dramatic brain scan data that occurs from neglect, read this article from the Child Trauma Academy.
+If you are skeptical, have a look at this 6 minute video produced by Harvard University or this 3 minute video showing the effects of even brief periods of neglect.
+To see dramatic brain scan data that occurs from neglect, scroll to the end of this article from the Child Trauma Academy.

 Creation of self definition

 A baby sees no difference between itself and the world.
 Mother is something that just appears and ideally, brings food, warmth and comfort.
 But mother also begins the process of forming consensual reality.
 By mirroring back a reaction to the child (who is still is unaware of itself as a separate being), she is creating a mental image or impression of the self to the infant.
 Put differently, the infant has no "self definition."
 That will largely be created by mother.

 Part of self definition is being "good" or "bad."
 Any living being must differentiate between what is beneficial (food, warmth,etc.) or harmful (freezing cold, burning heat, violence,etc).
 This mental categorization extends to the self.
 When treated well, an infant forms a self definition of "good."
 When abused or neglected, the infant cannot afford the luxury of seeing the mother as "bad."
 Since the infant is dependent on the mother for it’s very survival, the only person that can be considered "bad" is the infant itself.

 This is the beginning of self esteem issues and shame (feeling that the core self is "bad").
 In extreme cases of neglect and abuse, toxic shame is created in a processes summed up here: